Suspect Zero

 The film is about the hunt for Suspect Zero, a potential serial killer who is able to kill indefinitely because he is able to remain undetectable by law enforcement agencies.
 It features various elements from declassified DIA Stargate remote viewing protocols.
+As of 2025, it is the last theatrical film Merhige has directed.

 Plot

-Traveling salesman Harold Speck is approached by a man in a diner who asks him an uncomfortable question.
-After leaving the diner, Harold is found dead with his eyelids cut off and clutching a symbol consisting of a circle with a line through it.
-The murder is investigated by FBI Agent Thomas Mackelway (Aaron Eckhart), who was recently suspended for beating suspected serial killer Raymond Starkey.
-Mackelway receives a series of taunting faxes from someone who may be Speck's killer.
-As the investigation proceeds, Mackelway and his partner, Fran Kulok (Carrie-Anne Moss), become aware of the possible existence of Suspect Zero, a "super serial killer" responsible for hundreds of deaths who leaves no evidence behind to link his crimes together.
+Harold Speck was a traveling salesman, making the rounds in a small town when he encountered an old man in a diner.
+The man approached him with a strange, uncomfortable question, before abruptly leaving.
+Shortly after his visit, Harold was found dead in the front seat of his car, his eyelids cut off and a strange symbol in his grasp, a circular shape with a line drawn through it.
+Federal Bureau of Investigation Agent Thomas Mackelway, recently suspended for brutally beating suspected serial killer Raymond Starkey, is brought in to investigate Harold's death.
+He and his partner Fran Kulok soon become the recipients of a series of taunting faxes from someone claiming to be the killer, leading them to discover the existence of Suspect Zero, a mysterious criminal responsible for hundreds of unsolved deaths and leaving no physical evidence behind.
+With the help of a mysterious informant known only as "Mr. Blue", Mackelway and Kulok follow the clues left by Suspect Zero in order to find the truth behind Harold Speck's tragic and mysterious death.

-Another body is found in the trunk of a car bearing an M.O. similar to Speck's murder.
-The ownership of the car is traced to a room in a halfway house occupied by Benjamin O'Ryan.
-The agents discover that the room is filled with obsessive-compulsive sketches of the crossed-circle symbol, a Bible which contains sketches of missing persons, and a book on ritual.
-Questioning the other occupants of the halfway house, Mackelway is told by one of them the symbol represents a zero, not a circle.
-Information sent by the killer leads Mackelway to O'Ryan (Ben Kingsley), who believes himself to be a former member of the FBI.
-The agents must decide if O'Ryan is the key to catching Suspect Zero, or if he is Suspect Zero himself.
+When another body is found in the trunk of a car, the agents trace the ownership of the car to a room in a halfway house occupied by Benjamin O'Ryan.
+Upon further investigation, they discover that the room is decorated with obsessive-compulsive sketches of a crossed-circle symbol, a Bible with sketches of missing persons, and a book on ritual.
+As Mackelway begins to question the other occupants of the halfway house, one of them informs him that the symbol actually represents a zero, not a circle.
+The killer also sends the agents mysterious information, prompting Mackelway to focus on O'Ryan.
+O'Ryan claims to be an ex-member of the FBI, but the agents can't be sure if O'Ryan is the key to catching the elusive Suspect Zero, or if he is Suspect Zero himself.
+With the evidence they have, fiery passion for justice, as well as hope, the agents must make a calculated guess to finally bring down the elusive figure who has eluded authorities for so long.